Getting Started

 Send-only hosting

-A "Send-only endpoint" is used when the only purpose of the endpoint is to send messages and no message processing is required in that endpoint.
-Common use cases include websites, console applications, and windows applications.
+A "Send-only endpoint" is used when the only purpose is sending messages, and no message processing is required.
+Common use cases include websites, console applications, and Windows applications.
 This is the code for starting an endpoint in send-only mode.

 var endpointConfiguration = new EndpointConfiguration("EndpointName");